leminhtuan2015/Today-I-Learn/mobile_flutter/flutter.md

 * Flutter is the same **React**

-* Flutter use Dart, React use Javascript
+* Flutter use Dart language, React use Javascript language

 * Flutter is **Google’s mobile app SDK** for crafting high-quality native experiences on iOS and Android in record time.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.